 This question set aims for description of the status quo.
 It asks for historical research to identify, as far as source materials allow, why decisions about commemoration were made as they were and to identify the original heritage story linked with the commemorative act.
 It asks for discussion and surveys about contemporary interpretations of linkage between commemorative acts and heritage stories.
 What do existing names mean to staff, students, alumni, members of the community, potential applicants?
 Expect indifference.
 Expect variety.
 Expect fragility.

 Understand scale.
 Are commemorative names common on the estate, or are they rare?
-What criteria have been used generally for those decisions?
-What heritage stories have been associated with those commemorations?
+Which criteria have been used generally for those decisions?
+Which heritage stories have been associated with existing commemorations?
 How strong are linkages currently to original heritage stories, or to newer ones?

 Understand range.
 One of the first questions an investigative team will ask will relate to definition: what’s a commemorative act? what kinds of commemorative acts do we count?
 If commemorative naming is the focus of attention, then the criterion is easily operationalised to “any activity or facility of the institution that we actively attribute to a specific person or group” or a search for the “use of proper nouns in the names of university facilities, activities, and posts”.
 Let the team identify additional cases if they care to suggest their relevance.

 Wider data about scale and range will assist reflection related to other institutional goals.
 For instance, research might reveal widespread use of commemorative names for buildings, and further analysis of their equalities variables might show a heavy emphasis on some variants and an absence of others.
-This knowledge of the status quo can contribute guidance in future decision making.
+This knowledge of the status quo can lay bare obvious shortcomings and give the executive clear directions in future decision making.

 Understand legal commitments, too.
 Commemorations often are products of patronage in which specific naming is stipulated in the donation agreement.
 The working group should advise on degrees of flexibility available to the executive for alteration or adjustment without forfeit.

-- Which are the heritage stories sought for the community and the institution?
+- Which are the heritage stories sought by the community and the institution?

 Commemorative acts support heritage stories.
 Conflicts about commemorations grow from conflicting heritage stories.
 Opening a discussion on renaming a space creates the momentum for reflection on strategic ambitions as to which heritage stories merit promotion or emphasis, which should be encouraged to co-exist, which are no longer useful for activating desired heritage stories, and which stories merit exceptional advancement to achieve strategic ambitions such as equity.

-List-building of particulars sets something of a trap for executive decision making, as advocacy of specific individuals can become a focal point for expressing the social glues and expressions of identity associated with those commemorations.
-Encourage Working group 2 to move past names and to focus on rationales.
-Ask them to draw from their list building some generalised elements and boundaries associated with the particulars.
-Identifying these generalised components will locate common ground across many heritage stories, even in cases of sharp contradiction.
+List-building of particulars sets something of a trap for executive decision making, as advocacy of specific individuals can become a focal point for expressing the social glues and identities associated with those commemorations.
+Encourage Working Group 2 to move past specific names and to focus on rationales.
+Ask them to draw from their list making some generalised elements and boundaries associated with the particulars.
+Identifying generalised elements will give the community common ground across many heritage stories, even in cases of sharp disagreements about specific individuals.

 Elements and Boundaries